dikshantpatel95/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 You may find `signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name.

 ### Load and Output the Images

+I want to see how the classifier performs on similar type of traffic signs.
+I Chose one sign which reads clear and one side slightly tilted since when blurred the number in the sign is not very ligible.
+Also i chode different types of caution sign like deer jumping, slippery road and the bike crossing.
+I wanted to see if the classifier coulf actually differntiate between similar looking images.

 ```python